BY ERIN EWART

 1. It helps you remember what you enjoy and what you’re good at: getting insight into our own strengths is an ongoing process, and it’s challenging because we often do things so automatically that we don’t see them as unique or special.
 Capturing your successes provides a window into what you value and what you consider to be important – in this process, you’re the one who gets to define what your accomplishments are, not anyone else.
 After you make your list, look for trends: what common threads tie together the experiences you’ve identified, and what can you draw from that?

-2. It provides fuel for your career development and advancement: performance reviews, resumes, and interviews all center around documenting and sharing your accomplishments in detail.
+2. It provides fuel for your career development and advancement: performance reviews, resumes, and job interviews all center around documenting and sharing your accomplishments in detail.
 If you haven’t taken the time to do this along the way, it will be much more difficult to accurately reconstruct these examples – so do yourself a favor and capture your wins now, even if you’re not sure when or how you’ll use them yet.

 3. It boosts your confidence and helps you see your impact, especially when times are tough: had a hard day at work or in your job search?
 You can go back to your list and remind yourself of the successes you’ve had and how you’ve made an impact in your work.
-It will help you remember what you have to offer and that what you’re experiencing is just a temporary setback.
+Reviewing your wins will help you remember what you have to offer and that what you’re experiencing is just a temporary setback.

 “Great,” you may be saying, “I’m 100% bought in to this idea, but how do I actually do it?”